-Adele attributes her slim new figure to “The Sirtfood Diet,” an eating plan originated from nutritionists Aidan Goggins and Glen Matten, who created a guide and a recipe book in 2016.
+She attributes her slim new figure to “The Sirtfood Diet,” an eating plan originated from nutritionists Aidan Goggins and Glen Matten, who created a guide and a Sirtfood diet book of recipes in 2016.

-The primary focus of the diet is “sirtuins,” a group of proteins that regulate several functions in the body.
+The diet’s primary focus is “sirtuins,” a group of proteins that regulate several functions in the body.
 Eating certain foods called sirtfoods may cause the body to produce more of these proteins.
 They can be found in foods like kale, blueberries, matcha, Medjool dates, extra-virgin olive oil, green tea, buckwheat, and arugula.
 Surprisingly, red wine, coffee, and dark chocolate are on the menu, too!

-The premise is a reduced-calorie intake with lots of sirtfoods.
+The premise is a reduced-calorie intake with lots of Sirtfoods.
 The combination is thought to enable the body to produce more sirtuins, which, combined with calorie restriction, induces fat-burning.

 These foods are all high in sirtuins, and you can incorporate them into many different yummy recipes!

-While it may seem tempting to shed that COVID weight before the summer rolls around, health experts warn that this eating plan may not live up to its promises and could possibly be detrimental to your health and well-being.
+While it may seem tempting to shed that COVID weight before the summer rolls around, health experts warn that this eating plan may not live up to its promises.
+Also, it could possibly be detrimental to your health and well-being.
 Be sure to consult a trusted physician before attempting radical diet changes.

 For the most part, foods rich in sirtuins are great choices to incorporate into your diet, especially because of their anti-inflammatory properties and antioxidants.
-However, even if they are healthy, only eating a small variety of foods will not meet your body’s needs.
+However, even if they’re healthy, only eating a small variety of healthy foods will not meet your body’s needs.
 Nutritionally, the best option for overall health is a diet rich in many different vitamins, minerals, and nutrients combined with daily movement.

 The Sirtfood Diet has two phases.
-The first phase is 7 days and combines caloric restriction (to 1000 calories) by drinking Sirtfood green juices.
-The second phase includes one juice and three meals.
-Diets with such speedy and promising results can seem tempting, however, losses may only be short-term.
-Any three-week plan is certainly a short turnaround for a diet, and health experts everywhere assert that slow, steady dietary changes are more effective in maintaining a healthy lifestyle with results that will last.
+The first phase is 7 days and combines caloric restriction (to 1000 calories) with drinking sirtfood green juices.
+The second phase includes one juice and three sirtfood-rich meals.
+Diets with such speedy and promising results can seem tempting.
+However, losses may only be short-term.
+Any three-week plan is certainly a short turnaround for a diet, and RDNs and health experts everywhere assert that slow, steady dietary changes are more effective in maintaining a healthy lifestyle with results that will last.

--Easy Chickpea Curry: Curry is one of my go-to meals, because it has plenty of flavor, lots of protein, and it keeps me full.
+-Easy Chickpea Curry: Curry is one of my go-to meals, because it has plenty of flavors, lots of protein, and it keeps me full.
 Check out this yummy Sirtfood-friendly recipe

 Sirtfood-Friendly Chickpea Curry